pingcap/ossinsight/blog/2022-05-03-explore-deep-in-4.6-billion-github-events/index.md

 <center><em>Heat map of developers’ contribution time of K8s (left) and Moby (right)</em></center>

 <br />

-**Taken together,** these metrics show that while both K8s and Moby are popular across industries world-wide, K8s has more vibrant coding activities than Moby.
+**Taken together**, these metrics show that while both K8s and Moby are popular across industries world-wide, K8s has more vibrant coding activities than Moby.
 K8s is continuously gaining popularity and coding vitality while Moby is falling in both over time.

 Popularity and coding vitality are just two dimensions to compare repositories.
 If you want to discover more insights or compare other projects you are interested in, feel free to visit the [Compare](https://ossinsight.io/analyze/pingcap/tidb) page and explore it for yourself.

-Of course, you can use this same page to **deeply explore any single GitHub projects** and gain the most up-to-date insights about them.
+Of course, you can use this same page to **deeply explore any single GitHub project** and gain the most up-to-date insights about them.
 The key metrics and the corresponding changes are presented in a panoramic view.
 More in-depth analytics such as code changes by PR size groups and PR lines are also available.
 Explore it for yourself and you’d be surprised.
 Have fun.

 ![](./media/panoramic-view-of-key-github-metrics.png)